Make My Home Sustainable: Practical Guide to Getting Started

 Turn Off Devices: A simple one, turn off lights, appliances, and electronics when not in use.

-Optimize Thermostat Settings: Adjust settings to save energy, lowering temperatures in winter and raising them in summer when away from home.
+Optimise Thermostat Settings: Adjust settings to save energy, lowering temperatures in winter and raising them in summer when away from home.

 3. Sustainable Gardening